 Smallholder farmers are severely impacted by low adaptive capacities, including a lack of access to knowledge, climate information, food security, skills, depleting biodiversity due to deforestation, agricultural implements and assets, and agricultural extension services.
 The majority of farmers across all districts still use traditional/local and indigenous knowledge and information for agricultural activities rather than technical or new knowledge received from institutions.
-It was noteworthy that younger farmers /youth tend to use a blend of traditional and new knowledge and their long experience as farmers.
+It was noteworthy that younger farmers /youth tend to use a blend of traditional and new knowledge for faming activities, while the older generation of farmers tend to rely on traditional and indigenous knowledge and their long experience as farmers.
 The consultations found that the above factors further increase the vulnerability of smallholder farmers to climate change and impede adaptation measures; women and differently-abled persons in the farmer families in particular lack access to the skills and assets needed for adaptation.